kyma-project/runtime-watcher/docs/Listener.md

 ## Overview

-The listener module is typically used with operators built using kube-builder but its use is not resticted only to that.
+The listener module is typically used with operators built using Kubebuilder, but its use is not restricted only to that.

 ### Use

 1. For operators built using the kube-builder framework, you might leverage your `SetupWithManager()` method to initialize the listener by calling `RegisterListenerComponent()`.